siddharth-maharana/siddharth-maharana.github.io/_pages/teaching.md

 author_profile: true
 ---

 I fairly enjoy teaching as it often provides a much needed opportunity to connect fundamental concepts with modern astronomical research.
-My usual goal through the courses is to help students develop an interest in the subject matter, and alongside the intuition and skillsets needed to tackle real scientific problems-- which unlike classroom problems do not have a solution.
+My usual goal through the courses is to help students develop an interest in the subject matter, and alongside the intuition and skillsets needed to tackle real scientific problems-- which unlike classroom problems do not have a priori known solution.

 I will add Teaching material, lecture notes, and additional resources here as they become available.